FILE №0054 Clinic reviews

 Category 4: Continuity of care for international patients

 BDMS international patient services cover the group’s hospital network.
-No publicly documented dental-specific complication protocol for international patients returning home has been identified for this campus.
-The gap is identical to that at every other Bangkok hospital in this series.
-No reciprocal health agreement exists between Australia and Thailand, or between New Zealand and Thailand.
-Services Australia confirms no Thailand-listed agreement.
+No publicly documented dental-specific complication protocol for international patients returning home has been identified for this campus; the patient should ask for written confirmation of the complication management pathway before booking.
+This is the same verification step required across every Bangkok hospital reviewed in this series.
+No reciprocal health agreement exists between Australia and Thailand, or between New Zealand and Thailand; Services Australia confirms no Thailand-listed agreement.
+The absence of a reciprocal health agreement is a financial-planning item for the patient, not a finding against the hospital.

 Category 5: Corporate and ownership transparency